saviocmc/chromefox-theme/README.md

 # Chromefox

-### A theme for Chrome/Chromium/Iridium to make it look like the new Mozilla Firefox.
+### A theme for Chrome/Chromium/Iridium to make it look like the new dark theme Mozilla Firefox.

 ![Screenshot](screenshots/1366x768.png)